xguse/markdown-docs/notes/pop_gen_bioinfo/pop_gen_bioinfo.md

 imputation

-~   in genetics, imputation refers to the statistical inference of unobserved genotypes. _It is achieved by using known haplotypes in a population_, for instance from the HapMap or the 1000 Genomes Project in humans, thereby allowing to test initially-untyped genetic variants for association with a trait of interest.
+~   $\mapsto$ in genetics, imputation refers to the statistical inference of unobserved genotypes. _It is achieved by using known haplotypes in a population_, for instance from the HapMap or the 1000 Genomes Project in humans, thereby allowing to test initially-untyped genetic variants for association with a trait of interest.
 Genotype imputation hence helps tremendously in narrowing-down the location of probably causal variants in genome-wide association studies.
 [Wikipedia](http://en.wikipedia.org/wiki/Imputation_(genetics))

 haplotype

-~   a collection of specific alleles (particular DNA sequences) in a cluster of tightly-linked genes on a chromosome that are likely to be inherited together. _Put in simple words, haplotype is the group of genes that a progeny inherits from one parent._ [Wikipedia](link_addresshttp://en.wikipedia.org/wiki/Haplotype)
+~   $\mapsto$ a collection of specific alleles (particular DNA sequences) in a cluster of tightly-linked genes on a chromosome that are likely to be inherited together. _Put in simple words, haplotype is the group of genes that a progeny inherits from one parent._ [Wikipedia](link_addresshttp://en.wikipedia.org/wiki/Haplotype)

-~   A second meaning of the term is a set of single-nucleotide polymorphisms (SNPs) on a single chromatid of a chromosome pair that are associated statistically.
+~   $\mapsto$ A second meaning of the term is a set of single-nucleotide polymorphisms (SNPs) on a single chromatid of a chromosome pair that are associated statistically.
 It is thought that these associations, and the identification of a few alleles of a haplotype sequence, can unambiguously identify all other polymorphic sites in its region.
 [Wikipedia](link_addresshttp://en.wikipedia.org/wiki/Haplotype)

-~   haplotype is a contraction for haploid genotypes.
+~   $\mapsto$ haplotype is a contraction for haploid genotypes.
 [Wikipedia](link_addresshttp://en.wikipedia.org/wiki/Haplotype)

 linkage disequilibrium

-~   the occurrence of some combinations of alleles or genetic markers in a population more often or less often than would be expected from a random formation of haplotypes from alleles based on their frequencies.
+~   $\mapsto$ the occurrence of some combinations of alleles or genetic markers in a population more often or less often than would be expected from a random formation of haplotypes from alleles based on their frequencies.
 It is a second order phenomenon derived from linkage, which is the presence of two or more loci on a chromosome with limited recombination between them.
 The amount of linkage disequilibrium depends on the difference between observed allelic frequencies and those expected from a homogenous, randomly distributed model.
 Populations where combinations of alleles or genotypes can be found in the expected proportions are said to be in linkage equilibrium.
 [Wikipedia](http://en.wikipedia.org/wiki/Linkage_disequilibrium)

+linkage group

+~   $\mapsto$ in genetics, all of the genes on a single chromosome.
+They are inherited as a group; that is, during cell division they act and move as a unit rather than independently.
+The existence of linkage groups is the reason some traits do not comply with Mendel’s law of independent assortment (recombination of genes and the traits they control); _i.e._, the principle applies only if genes are located on different chromosomes.
+Variation in the gene composition of a chromosome can occur when a chromosome breaks, and the sections join with the partner chromosome if it has broken in the same places.
+This exchange of genes between chromosomes, called crossing over, usually occurs during meiosis, when the total number of chromosomes is halved.
+[Encyclopedia Britannica](http://www.britannica.com/EBchecked/topic/342478/linkage-group)

+~   $\mapsto$ A pair or set of genes on a chromosome that tend to be transmitted together.
+[American Heritage® Dictionary of the English Language ](http://www.thefreedictionary.com/linkage+group)